-Tamara Belinfanti is a Director of the CBFL and Professor of Law at New York Law School.
+Tamara Belinfanti is a Co-Director of the CBFL and Professor of Law at New York Law School.
 She is an expert in the area of corporate law and board governance whose research and scholarship focuses on corporate law and institutional design, and the normative and practical implications of the changing dynamics affecting public corporations.
 Professor Belinfanti teaches Contracts, Corporations, and Corporate Practice Skills – an experiential learning course that she created and designed, which simulates the stages of a business deal from inception to closing.
 Professor Belinfanti often presents at both scholarly and practitioner events.
 She blogs on the Huffington Post and is an invited blogger on Yahoo!Finance.
 Prior to entering academia, she worked as a corporate associate at the international law firm of Cleary Gottlieb Steen & Hamilton LLP.
 While at the law firm she counseled clients on U.S. securities and general corporate law matters, and was co-editor of the securities law treatise, U.S. Regulation of the International Securities & Derivatives Market (Aspen, 2003).
 Professor Belinfanti currently advises and serves on the board of several nonprofits and cultural institutions.
 She received her Juris Doctor, cum laude, from Harvard Law School in 2000.

 Professor Belinfanti’s full profile is available here.